CSCfi/csc-user-guide/docs/cloud/dbaas/web-interface.md

 On the next page `Database access`:

-1. `Is public` - You need to check the public checkbox.
-2. `Allowed CIDRs` - Here you want to add your allowed IP-addresses in the format `$IP/32` if you want to allow multiple IP-addresses.
+7. `Allowed CIDRs` - Here you want to add your allowed IP-addresses in the format `$IP/32` if you want to allow multiple IP-addresses.
 You need to separate them by a comma `,`.

-3. You don't need to use the `Intialize Databases` tab.
-It is not recommended to create an admin user.
-4. If you have a backup that you want to restore, you can do it from the `Advanced` tab.
-Then you choose the `Source for Initial State` -> `Restore from Backup` and then choose `Backup name`
+On the third page `Intialize Databases:

+8. In the `Initial Databases` field you can write what databases should be initialized.
+You can add additional database after the instance have started.
+9. `Initial Admin User` adding first user that you want to use to connect to the database.
+You can add more user accounts after the database instance have started.
+10. `Password` for the you first user.
+Please make sure that this password is not used anywhere else.
+11. `Allowed Host (optional)` , this feature is not supported at the moment but in the future it will possible to limit users access based on IP.

+On the fourth page `Advanced`:

+12. You don't need to do anything but it is possible to launch a new database from a backup.
+If you choose to launch a database from a backup you don't need to specify `Intial Admin User`, `Passowrd`, or `Intial Databases`
-5. Now you can press `Launch`
+13. Now you can press `Launch`
-6. Once the database instance has launched.
-You can press on the name of the database instance.
+14. Once the database instance has launched.
+You can press on the name of the database instance and manage additional Users, databases backups a.s.o. but it might take a couple minutes before the instance is up and running.
-7. From here you can choose the `Database` tab and press `+ Create Database` and fill in the Name and possible collection, and Character Set and press `Create Database`
-8. Then you can go to the `Users` tab to create a new database user.
-The database user needs a name and a strong password.
-It is recommended that you generate a long random password.
-You can also specify from which Host the user is allowed to access the database instance from.
-You should also specify to which databases the users should have access to.
-When you are done you can press `Create user`
-9. Now you can go to the database specific documentation to find out further instructions on how to use the database:
+15. Now you can go to the database specific documentation to find out further instructions on how to use the database:

 	* [PostgreSQL](postgresql.md)